The race takes place in Northern Arizona and Southern Utah, USA at the end of September each year.

 If I complete the Grand to Grand Ultra, am I entitled to any qualifying points for entering the Ultra-Trail du Mont-Blanc® ?

 Yes!
-All finishers of G2G will receive the maximum 6 qualifying points (new scale) for Ultra-Trail du Mont-Blanc®.
+All finishers of G2G will receive qualifying points for Ultra-Trail du Mont-Blanc®.